mov-ebx/NameMC-Skinart-Tool/README.md

 ## ⚠️ Alternatives

-I started this after my friend showed off some of his skinart to me, and I wnated to make a program to help me make my own!
+I started this after my friend showed off some of his skinart to me, and I wanted to make a program to help me make my own!

 > [Thomas.GG](https://thomas.gg/)